netdata/netdata/docs/guides/monitor/anomaly-detection.md

 https://london.my-netdata.io/api/v1/data?chart=system.cpu&options=anomaly-bit&points=1
 ```

-The fundamentals of Netdata's anomaly detection approach and implmentation are covered in lots more detail in the [agent ML documentation](https://learn.netdata.cloud/docs/agent/ml).
+The fundamentals of Netdata's anomaly detection approach and implementation are covered in lots more detail in the [agent ML documentation](https://learn.netdata.cloud/docs/agent/ml).

 This guide will explain how to get started using these ML based anomaly detection capabilities within Netdata.

 ## Anomaly Advisor

 The [Anomaly Advisor](https://learn.netdata.cloud/docs/cloud/insights/anomaly-advisor) is the flagship anomaly detection feature within Netdata.
 In the "Anomalies" tab of Netdata you will see an overall "Anomaly Rate" chart that aggregates node level anomaly rate for all nodes in a space.
-The aim of this chart is to make it easy to quickly spot periods of time where the overall "[node anomaly rate](https://learn.netdata.cloud/docs/agent/ml#node-anomaly-rate)" is evelated in some unusual way and for what node or nodes this relates to.
+The aim of this chart is to make it easy to quickly spot periods of time where the overall "[node anomaly rate](https://learn.netdata.cloud/docs/agent/ml#node-anomaly-rate)" is elevated in some unusual way and for what node or nodes this relates to.

 ![image](https://user-images.githubusercontent.com/2178292/175928290-490dd8b9-9c55-4724-927e-e145cb1cc837.png)